sail-sg/Adan/README.md

 - To make Adan simple, in all experiments except Table 12 in the paper, we do not use the restart strategy in Adan.
 But Table 12 shows that restart strategy can further slightly improve  the performance of Adan.
 - Adan often allow one to use a large peak learning rate which often fails other optimizers, e.g. Adam and AdamW.
 For example, in all experiments except for the experiments on MAE pre-training and LSTM, the learning rate used by Adan is **5-10 times** than that in Adam/AdamW.
-- It seems that Adan prefers a large batch size for large-scale experiments, e.g. 2,048 total batch size in our paper.
+- For vision tasks, but not for NLP and RL tasks, it seems that Adan prefers a large batch size for large-scale experiments, e.g. 2,048 total batch size in our paper.
 - Adan is relatively robust to `beta1`, `beta2` and `beta3`, especially for `beta2`.
 If you hope better performance, you can first tune `beta3` and then `beta1`.
 - Interestingly, we found that `weight_decay = 0.02` is suitable for all experiments in our paper.
+- In your training, if you already fully use the GPU memory when using other optimizers, then you may need to scale the batch size slightly smaller (accordingly linearly scaling LR, etc.) when using Adan, since Adan has slightly higher GPU memory cost than others.

 #### 3) More extra detailed steps to reproduce experimental results in paper